 Step 4: Get all the certified copies and complete the other RBI formalities

-After the completion of NBFC Microfinance company registration procedure in India, the Head Office of RBI shall issue the NBFC license.
-An applicant can check the status of the application online by the help of acknowledgement number.
+After the completion of the NBFC Micro finance company registration procedure in India, the Head Office of RBI shall issue the NBFC license.
+An applicant can check the status of the application online with the help of acknowledgment number.

 A Section 8 Company:

-Section 8 Company is a company registered under the Companies Act, 2013 for charitable or not-for-profit purposes, which pertains to a established ‘for promoting
+Section 8 Company is a company registered under the Companies Act, 2013 for charitable or not-for-profit purposes, which pertains to an established ‘for promoting

 - Social Welfare